gaybreak/daybreak/README.md

 ## Performance is overrated

-Your code's overhead will be like 1-5% of the overhead of network *(unless you're doing fancy stuff like image processing)*, this means we can be spoiled and put convenience over performance, how long it takes to code the thing matters too
+The framework's overhead will be like 1-5% of the overhead of network, this means we can be spoiled and put convenience over performance, how long it takes to code the thing matters too

 ### Caching on disk? really??